chungers/infrakit/docs/content/aws/upgrade.md

 ## Upgrading

 If you submit your email address at [https://beta.docker.com/](beta.docker.com) Docker will notify you of new releases by email.
-New releases are also posted on the [Releas Notes](https://beta.docker.com/docs/aws/release-notes/) page.
+New releases are also posted on the [Release Notes](https://beta.docker.com/docs/aws/release-notes/) page.

 To initiate an update, use either the AWS Console of the AWS cli to initiate a stack update.
 Use the S3 template URL for the new release and complete the update wizard.
 This will initiate a rolling upgrade of the Docker swarm, and service state will be maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.